shakerdonyavi/wallet/README.md

 - Maven
 - Postgres DB
 - Thymeleaf
+- testContainer

 ## Run And Deployment

 For run this project, you must install docker first and after that doing flowing steps.

-- Build Artifact with maven .
+- Build Artifact with maven
 - run with docker compose with command docker-compose up -d

 ## UI